MarcGeh/XOutput-Logitech-G13/README.md

 # XOutput
-This is a customization of https://github.com/Stents-/XOutput and customized to work with Logitech G13 and TrackIR
+This is a customization of https://github.com/Stents-/XOutput and customized to work with Logitech G13